-Parents/ Carers are often very welcoming of support and information from the school about supporting their children's emotional and mental health.
+Parents/ Carers are often very welcoming of support and information from the school about supporting their child's emotional and mental health.
 In order to support parents/ carers we will:

-- Highlight sources of information and support about common mental health issues on our school website; - Ensure that all parents/carers are aware of who to talk to, and how to get about this, if they have concerns about their own child or a friend of their child; - Make our mental health policy easily accessible to parents; - Share ideas about how parents/carers can support positive mental health in their children through information evenings; - Keep parents/carers informed about the mental health topics their children are learning about in Health and Wellbeing and share ideas for extending and exploring this learning at home.
+- Highlight sources of information and support about common mental health issues on our school website. - Ensure that all parents/carers are aware of who to talk to, and how to get support if they have concerns about their own child, or, who they should speak to if they have concerns about the mental health of a child's friend. - Make our mental health policy easily accessible to parents. - Share ideas about how parents/carers can support positive mental health in their children through information evenings.

+• Keep parents/carers informed about the mental health topics their children are learning about in Health and Wellbeing and share ideas for extending and exploring this learning at home.

 Where it is deemed appropriate to inform parents/carers, we need to be sensitive in our approach.
-Before speaking to parents/carers, we should consider the following questions (on a case by case basis):
+Before speaking to parents/carers, we should consider the following questions (on a case-by-case basis):

 - Can the meeting happen face to face?
-This is preferable; - Where and when should the meeting happen? - Who should be present?
-Consider parents/carers, the child, other members of staff; - What are the aims of the meeting?
+This may be preferable. - Where and when should the meeting happen? - Who should be present?
+Consider parents/carers, the pupil, other members of staff. - What are the aims of the meeting?

-It can be upsetting for parents/carers to learn of their child's issues and many may respond with anger, fear or upset during the first conversation.
+It can be upsetting for parents/carers to learn of their child's issues, and many may respond with anger, fear or upset during the first conversation.
 We should be accepting of this (within reason) and give the parent/carer time to reflect.

 We should always highlight further sources of information and give them leaflets to take away where possible as they will often find it hard to take much in whilst coming to terms with the news that you are sharing.
-Sharing sources of further support aimed specifically at parents/carers can also be helpful too e.g. parent/carer helplines and forums.
+Sharing sources of further support aimed specifically at parents/carers can also be helpful too e.g., parent/carer helplines and forums.

 We should always provide clear means of contacting us with further questions and consider arranging a follow up meeting or telephone call in the near future as parents/carers often have many questions as they process the information.
-Finish each meeting with agreed next steps and always keep a brief record of the meeting on the child's Pastoral Notes.
+Finish each meeting with agreed next steps and always keep a brief record of the meeting in the pupil's Pastoral Notes.